Holywell, Cambridgeshire: Landmarks

-The Old Ferry Boat
+The Old Ferry Boat Inn

 The Old Ferry Boat Inn (or Ye Olde Ferry Boat Inn) is one of the village's main attractions.
 It is a large public house with a restaurant, conference rooms and seven large bedrooms available to the public.
 Over the years it has grown from a small tavern for local labourers into the commercially profitable venue that it is now.
 The inn, and other buildings in and around Holywell, were the subject of paintings by the watercolour artist W. F. Garden (Garden William Fraser), who lived at the Old Ferry Boat from 1904 until his death in 1921.
 It has been owned by various families, breweries and private concerns and is seen as a jewel-in-the-crown to brewing outfits due its picture postcard looks and large visitor numbers.
 It is currently serviced by the Greene King chain.

 The Ferry Boat Inn is one of scores of pubs in the UK to lay claim to being the country's oldest.
 Others include Ye Olde Trip to Jerusalem, Nottingham and Ye Olde Fighting Cocks, St Albans.